Titebond vs. Gorilla Wood Glue: Detailed Strength Comparison

 Review of the Gorilla Wood Glue

-At first glance, you may think that Gorilla wood glue is whiter than other options, but trust us when we say it’s darker when applied to the wood.
+At first glance, you may think that Gorilla wood glue is whiter than other options, but trust me when we say it’s darker when applied to the wood.
 Compared to other wood glue products, this glue is more versatile as it works well with softwood, hardwood, and natural wood composites.

 Gorilla wood glue